katersonnbert/gitnotes/GoLang.md

         }
         // (0)a / (1)b / (2)c / (3)ä / (5)⌘ /

-- The output suggests, that 'a', 'b' and 'c' are saved differently then the other characters: they are actually represented as int8 only!
-Otherwise they would not be interpreted correctly by the range over byte.
-HOW does that work?

-- it seems to work like this (with utf-8 for sure):
-    - if we have a string, this is actually a slice of bytes.
-    - we walk through every byte.
-    - we check the first bit of the first byte.
-    - if the first bit of the first byte is a 0, we are dealing with an ASCII character, which is exactly one byte long.
-We can look up in the ASCII table, which character it is, do whatever we want with it and move on to interpreting the next byte!
-    - if the first bit of the first byte was a 1, then the byte encodes for a code point that requires more than just one byte of length and it has to be further looked up, which character it is.

 For more information check the description and example part [on wikipedia](https://en.wikipedia.org/wiki/UTF-8#Description)
 and read the [minimal unicode](http://www.joelonsoftware.com/articles/Unicode.html) blogpost from Joel Spolsky.

 # Type conversion
 - The expression `T(v)` converts value `v` to type `T`.